 - Regular price: Optional and corresponds to the price of your product before discount.

-- Message: Optional and allows you to display a promotional message for the offer.
+Message 1: Optional and allows you to display a promotional message for the offer.

-- Discount rule: Optional and allows you to display a second promotional message by highlighting the discount/savings.
+Message 2: Optional and allows you to display a second promotional message by highlighting the discount/savings.